 - If you have RSVP'd "YES" but find you need to change your RSVP close to the event please be sure to change it no less than 2 hours prior to the event (emergencies excluded).
 II.
 Wait List

 - If an upcoming event is full but you would like to attend please RSVP as "WAIT LIST”.
 You will then be put on the waiting list, and if space opens up, be notified via e-mail that a space is available.
 All members on the waiting list will receive the same e-mail at the same time and therefore be given equal opportunity to obtain the spot.
-III.
-Members in Good Standing In a nutshell: to be a member in good standing with The Road Not Taken you must attend the Meetup events for which you RSVP YES.
-"No Shows" When is a member NOT in good standing?
+"No Shows"

-- A member is not in good standing when they are a "no show" for an outing.
-A "no show” occurs when a member RSVP'd YES for an outing but did not show up for the outing.
+- A "no show” occurs when a member RSVP'd YES for an outing but did not show up for the outing.

-: After 1 "No Show" to a wait listed event members will be removed from The Road Not Taken (emergencies excluded).6.
-Inappropriate and/or Abusive Behavior
+- After 1 "No Show" members will be removed from The Road Not Taken.
+6. Inappropriate and/or Abusive Behavior

 Inappropriate and/or abusive e-mails, messages, greetings, or event behavior will not be tolerated and result in immediate removal from the group.
 If any TRNT member has received abusive and/or inappropriate treatment from another TRNT member please alert the organizer immediately.
 7. Hike Rating System AS PER THE APPALACHIAN MOUNTAIN CLUB RATING SYSTEM